 Sheet Pan Baked Salmon with Vegetables

-When you’re short on time and dinner ideas, this Sheet Pan Baked Salmon with Vegetables is fast, balanced, and delicious!
-Minced garlic and fresh herbs season this simple dish.
-We love it because it uses one of our favorite convenient kitchen tools of all time: the baking sheet.
+When I’m short on time and dinner ideas, this baked salmon recipe is my go-to.
+It’s fast, balanced, and delicious!
+I love it because it uses one of my favorite convenient kitchen tools of all time: the baking sheet.
+This simple skin on salmon dinner recipe is a great one to start with, especially for someone new to cooking salmon.

 Dairy Free | Gluten Free | Nut Free